wilyphoenix/mapdev/README.md

 Instructions to make edits
 =====

 It's easy.
 The browser environment with GitHub is likely the simplest.
-For a platform-specific application like GitHub for Windows, clone the repo, open a file in something like notepad, save, done.
+For a platform-specific application like GitHub for Windows, clone the repo, open a file in something like notepad, save, commit, sync.
 Let's focus on the web version for now.